mujtbabbas/pos-system/README.md

 ## ✨ Contributing

-Everyone is more than welcome to help us improve this project.
-If you think you've got something to help us go forward, feel free to open a [pull request]() or join the conversation on [Element](https://app.gitter.im/#/room/#opensourcepos_Lobby:gitter.im).
+Everyone is more than welcome to help improve this project.
+If you think you've got something to help us go forward, feel free to open a [pull request]().

 Want to help translate Open Source Point of Sale in your language?
 You can find [our Weblate here](https://translate.opensourcepos.org), sign up, and start translating.
 You can subscribe to different languages to receive a notification once a new string is added or needs updating.
 Have a look at our [guidelines](https://github.com/opensourcepos/opensourcepos/wiki/Adding-translations) below to help you get started.